The Festivals of the Jewish People

 ON THE FESTIVALS

-As all societies, cultures, nations, governments and people have certain dates that they observe according to their own calendars, so Yeshua, the Master of Nazareth, lived in a society whose days were governed by the Jewish calendar; where he gave his lectures, as recorded in the “gospels”, in their appropriate times.
+As all societies, cultures, nations, governments and people have certain dates that they observe according to their own calendars, so Yeshua, the Master of Nazareth, lived in a society whose days were governed by the Jewish prophetic calendar; where he gave his lectures, as recorded in the “gospels”, in their appropriate prophetic times.
 Rabbi Hillel II, a relative of Yeshua, fixed the calendar based on mathematical and astronomical calculations to a nineteen-year cycle.
-Within this cycle they have calculated into it, leap years by which the calendar, along with it’s festivals, will continually remain in a fixed state rather than jump through the seasons.
-The Rabbis made sure that the Biblical year harmonizes the solar and lunar cycle, using the nineteen-year cycle of Meton (c.
+Within this cycle they have calculated into it leap years by which the calendar, along with its prophetic festivals, will continually remain in a fixed state rather than jump through the seasons.
+The Rabbis made sure that the Biblical year harmonizes with the solar and lunar cycle, using the nineteen-year cycle of Meton (c.
 432 B.C.E.)
-Meton discovered that the moon returns to it’s place, in space, relative to the Earth and the Sun, every nineteen years.
+Meton discovered that where the years were dependant on using both the sun and the moon these get back into synchrony every 19 years.

 The word calendar comes from a Latin root meaning “account book” which is a system of determining the beginning, length, and divisions of a year and for arranging the year into days, weeks, and months.
 It is also used as a schedule of pending court cases, bills coming before a legislature, planned social events and more.
-The Biblical calendar it is also used for determining the dates of HaShem’s festivals (prophecies yet to come), Rosh Chodeshim (new moon celebrations that mark the beginning of a Biblical month), Shabbatot (Sabbaths) and leap years.
+The Biblical calendar it is also used for determining the dates of HaShem’s prophetic festivals, Rosh Hodeshim (new moon celebrations that mark the beginning of a Biblical and prophetic month), Shabbatot (prophetic weekly Sabbaths) and prophetic leap years.

 The Rabbis (masters of the Bible) have calculated that within this nineteen-year cycle there are twelve qesidra (regular) years; that contain 354 days within a twelve month period.
 When the biblical month of Heshvan has 29 days and the biblical month of Kislev has 30 days it is determined as a qesidra year.
 When both months have 30 days the year is then called a Shelema (complete or leap) year.